Skip to main content

 Agentic AI vs. Generative AI

-The difference between agentic AI vs generative AI is the difference between output and execution.
+The difference between them, is the difference between output and execution.

 It produces content, code, or recommendations by learning patterns and structures from existing datasets.